interledger/rfcs/0029-stream/0029-stream.md

 #### 4.3.1.
 Connection Asset Details

 Each endpoint MAY expose their asset details by sending a `ConnectionAssetDetails` frame.
+This frame is optional because some use-cases, such as Web Monetization, do not require it.

+Asset details exposed by this frame MUST not change during the lifetime of a Connection.
+Because of this, endpoints that honor `ConnectionAssetDetails` frames SHOULD ignore any repeat `ConnectionAssetDetails` frames for a given Connection.

+Endpoints that wish to discover the other endpoint's asset details MAY send a `ConnectionNewAddress` frame to prompt the endpoint to respond with a `ConnectionAssetDetails` frame.

 ### 4.4.
 Streams